divio/divio-cloud-docs/how-to/includes/deploy-common-deploy.rst

 Add additional environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your application may require additional environment variables in production. :ref:`Apply any enviroment variables
+Your application may require additional environment variables in production.
+Apply any enviroment variables using the
-<environment-variables-settings>` using the Divio Control Panel or CLI.
+Divio Control Panel or CLI.

 Push local database/media content